BLUE HORIZON, BOOK 3

 By the time Pockets had made his way back to the engine room, dropped his lamp and tool belt and shuffled to the elevator lift closest to him, he was so weak that he could barely stand up.
 He had thrown up once in the small lavatory in the engine room, although he knew without a doubt that there was more in him that could easily follow.

-A moment later, Pockets was hanging over the pedestal toilet and throwing up hard.
-He gasped for air and felt another surge well up inside him.
-He was extremely hot and yearned for a cool towel for his forehead.
+A moment later, Pockets was hanging over the toilet trough and throwing up hard.
+He labored for air and felt another surge well up inside him.
+He was overheated and panting didn’t seem to help; he yearned for a cool towel for his forehead.
 His middle knotted up and he felt his head spin as his stomach turned itself inside out yet again.

-Ten minutes later, he clung to the side of the metal bowl and pressed his brow against its cool surface.
+Ten minutes later, he lay on the lavatory tile and pressed his brow against its cool surface.
 He was weak, light-headed and wanted nothing more than to lie down and die.
 Yes, that sounded like an excellent idea – to be released from his misery.
 He opened his eyes and looked around slowly.
 There was a discarded towel lying on the floor nearby and he reached out to grab it.
 He used it to wipe the residue from his mouth and then set it aside.

 Pockets crawled on his hands and knees.
 He passed the little workbench where he often spent his free time tinkering with some new tool or invention, but paid it no mind.
 He was in no frame of existence to play now.